-The community of people seeking to advance work towards open and interoperable AR will meet on March 26-27, 2014 in Arlington, VA.
+The community of people seeking to advance work towards open and interoperable AR met on March 24-25, 2015 in Cambridge, Massachusetts (USA).

-The face-to-face community meetings are designed to promote the discussion among ecosystem stakeholders for the development of open and interoperable AR content and experiences.
-During the meeting on March 26, we will work side by side with AR industry leaders and SDO Work Group chairs to:
+The face-to-face community meetings are designed to promote discussion among ecosystem stakeholders for the development of open and interoperable AR content and experiences.

 Augmented Reality developers participating in the community are on the front lines to learn about and influence the direction of new tools.
-The developers encountering obstacles to audience reach and end user adoption as a result of proprietary technology "silos" are encouraged to attend to learn about the open specifications and APIs under development, and to provide their opinions.
+Developers encountering obstacles to audience reach and end user adoption as a result of proprietary technology silos are encouraged to attend to learn about the open specifications and APIs under development, and to provide their opinions.

 All community members are invited to suggest topics for the agenda via submission of position papers.

-In addition to the invited speaker presentations and moderated plenary collaborations, contributions to the AR Community may be made in advance of the meeting in the form of position papers.
+In addition to speaker presentations and moderated plenary collaborations, contributions to the AR Community may be made in advance of the meeting in the form of position papers.
 Submitters are requested to follow published guidelines for position papers.
-The position papers and recommended reading for the previous community meeting are available on this page.

 To Participate in the AR Community Meeting

-Those planning to participate in the March 2014 AR Community meeting should review the documentation of the past meetings found via this page (go to past Events table and find AR Community Meetings).
+Those planning to participate in the March 2015 AR Community meeting should review the documentation of past meetings found via this page (go to "Past Events" table and find AR Community Meetings).
 Joining the mailing lists for the community is also highly recommended.

 If you have any questions, please contact Christine Perey.
 If you cannot attend in person, we hope to be streaming live via Hangout during many of the sessions.